Curried Parsnip & Paneer Croquettes

 Leftovers

-The parsnip croquettes are great served as a side or canapes.
-They will work well along any curry, stew or salad recipes.
+The parsnip croquettes are great served as a side or canapés.